 Toggle: English / Spanish

-Milia are tiny white bumps or small cysts on the skin that are almost always seen in newborn babies.
+Milia are tiny white bumps or small cysts on the skin.
+They are almost always seen in newborn babies.

 Causes, incidence, and risk factors